delight-im/PHP-Foundation/README.md

 Both validation and filtering are performed automatically and *correctly typecast* values are returned for you.

-If a value does not exist or if it's invalid, you're guaranteed to receive `null` as the result.
-This way, you don't have to check for empty strings, `null`, `false` or invalid formats separately.
+If a value does not exist or if it’s invalid, you’re guaranteed to receive `null` as the result.
+This way, you don’t have to check for empty strings, `null`, `false` or invalid formats separately.

 ```php
 $app->input()->get('username'); // equivalent to TYPE_STRING